-We expect that an explicit scheme closer to the implicit Euler will hopefully have better stability.
-Motivated by the Gauss-Seidel (GS) method \cite{saad_iterative_2003} for computing $(I - \alpha G)^{-1}$, we consider the matrix splitting $G = M + N$ with $M $ being the lower triangular part of $G$ (including diagonal) and $N = G - M$, and propose the following Gauss-Seidel splitting scheme
+We then expect that an explicit scheme closer to the implicit Euler method will hopefully have better stability with larger step size.
+Motivated by the Gauss-Seidel (GS) method~\cite{saad_iterative_2003} for computing $(I - \alpha G)^{-1}$, we consider the matrix splitting $G = M + N$ with $M $ being the lower triangular part of $G$ (including the diagonal part) and $N = G - M$, and propose the following Gauss-Seidel splitting scheme

 which gives the relation